pnnl/ruleset-checking-tool/docs/ruleset_functions/get_SHW_types_and_SHW_use.md

 - **RMD**

 Returns:
-- **shw_and_SHW_use_dict**: A dictionary containing where the keys are the ServiceWaterHeatingSpaceOptions2019ASHRAE901 in the RMD and values are lists of space ids.
+- **shw_and_SHW_use_dict**: A dictionary containing where the keys are the ServiceWaterHeatingSpaceOptions2019ASHRAE901 in the RMD and values are lists of SHWUse ids.
 Example:
 {"DORMITORY":["swh1","swh2","shw3"], "AUTOMOTIVE_FACILITY":["shwg1","shwg2","shwg3"]}

 Function Call: